Skip to main contentCarbon Design System

 @include type-style('heading-01');

-Lastly, we’ll fix some grid alignment issues.
+Lastly, we’ll fix some grid alignment issues along with the image size for smaller screens and the HeaderGobalAction component.
 We’ll use one of our breakpoint mixins for the media queries, like so:

 src/app/home/_landing-page.scss